SudeepthaG/tech-portfolio/docs/about.md

 <img src="https://static.thenounproject.com/png/1408780-200.png" width="180" height="120"/>
 My curiosity regarding various technologies has fueled my eagerness to learn more and contribute to the rapidly growing tech industry.
 Improving the quality of life for remote populations globally is the root of my dedication to developing technologies.

-Currently, I am a Computer Science Graduate Student at USC.
+Currently, I am a Computer Science Graduate Student at USC and will be graduating in May 2021.
 Thus far, I have worked on various projects in Artificial Intelligence, Machine Learning, Natural Language Processing, and Full-Stack.
-I am seeking a challenging and impactful full-time position starting this May.
+I am seeking challenging and impactful internship and full-time positions starting in Spring 2021 or later.

 ## Recent Work Experiences <img src="https://e7.pngegg.com/pngimages/850/814/png-clipart-computer-icons-blog-hard-working-text-hand.png" width="27" height="23" />
 #### Key Learning - Software Developer (Dec 2020 - current)
 Key Learning is an offline ed-tech app that uses byte-sized videos to teach in-demand vocational skills to refugee students.
-- Technologies used: React Native, JavaScript, Android
+- Technologies used: React Native, JavaScript, Android.
-- Work involved: Front-end(Development of profile pages for students, progress tracking page), Backend
+- Work involved: Front-end(Development of profile pages for students, quiz progress tracking page), Backend.

 #### Vision Cultura - Developer (Oct 2020 - Dec 2020)
 Vision Cultura is a student start-up to help farmers in India by implementing micro-farming methods.
-- Technologies used: WordPress - WooCommerce, YITH, Stripe, RazorPay
+- Technologies used: WordPress - WooCommerce, YITH, Stripe, RazorPay.
-- Work involved: Developed login and signup pages along with social login and email confirmation, Shopping page along with Stripe and RazorPay, Inventory maintenance page in backend, page navigation
+- Work involved: Developed login and signup pages along with social login and email confirmation, Shopping page along with Stripe and RazorPay, Inventory maintenance page, navigation.

 #### Turazo - Student Advisory Board (July 2020 - August 2020)
 Turazo's online career fair helps connect students with professionals for 1-on-1 virtual conversations.